abulenciamiguel/GECO-run/README.md

       then      # Warns if there is an identical folder in the HPC1 then replaces it with a new one. echo "********************************************************"
         echo "ERROR, lods!
 JOKE!
 JOKE!
 JOKE!
 Bawasan ang coffee consumption. " echo "Identical folder is present in HPC1.
-Replacing it with the new one." echo "All is good.
-You got this, my bossman!" echo "********************************************************"
+I'm replacing it with the new one." echo "All is good, boss amo.
+Splendid!
+Awesome!
+Congratulations!" echo "********************************************************"
         printf "\n\n"
         sshpass -p hpc1PASSWORD ssh -p 2222 -T hpcUSER@hpcIPADDRESS "rm /data/geco_proj_dir/raw/RITM/$SEQ"